Cartridges over £500

 The SPU series of cartridges have evolved from the original version introduced in 1958, over the years refinements to the body material (now a wood fibre encased in resin) and detail changes to the construction have subtly evolved this classic design.
 Designed to be used in tonearms with removable headshells (such as classic SME designs amongst many others) these cartridges can produce a solidity and scale of sound with tremendous texture and tonal accuracy which is unmatched almost anywhere else.

-The range starts with the Classic GM (pictured above), which features a nude spherical diamond and an output of 0.2mV, with the Classic GM E differing due to its nude elliptical diamond.
-The next model up, the Synergy is available in two versions, GM fitting and the rarer A fitting, which is much shorter in body length.
-The Synergy has a higher output of 0.5mV and a lower stylus tip mass which means a lower tracking force can be used resulting in improved tracking capability (hardly a weak point on any of the SPU in practice).
+The range starts with the new #1 series which is available in both Spherical (#1S) and Elliptical versions (#1E), above that there’s Classic GM (pictured above), which features a nude spherical diamond and an output of 0.2mV, with the Classic GM E differing due to its nude elliptical diamond.
+The Meister Silver GM II features pure silver coils and a slightly higher output (0.3mV).
+The next model up, the Synergy has a higher output of 0.5mV and a lower stylus tip mass which means a lower tracking force can be used resulting in improved tracking capability (hardly a weak point on any of the SPU in practice).
 The top of the range Royal GM has an output of 0.2mV and a nude replicant 100 stylus.

 A range of Mono SPU cartridges are also available, please contact us for more details.